 Each room contains a bed, desk and chair, clothes closet and drawers, overhead light, desk light and draperies.
 Each hall contains a TV lounge, laundry facilities, microwave, water fountains and vending machines.

 Room Dimensions: 15'3” x 9'6”

 Window Dimensions: 52” x 84”

 Bed Dimensions: 79 ¾" x 36 ½" **Bed dimensions may fluctuate slightly.
 We strongly recommend that you measure your bed frame prior to building your loft.

 Ceiling Height: 8'

-If you are interested in building your own loft for Woolman, Whittier, or Fox, it must meet the following criteria:
+If you are interested in building your own loft for Fox Hall, it must meet the following criteria: